 Since World War II, the global economy has been following an extended S-curve of growth — a pattern of growth in which a disruptive concept, technology or market starts with low adoption initially, followed by dramatic growth before slowing again as the model matures.
 Following the S-curve, global companies used the traditional value drivers of scope, scale and efficiency to measure performance and value.
 Companies that accelerated out of previous global shifts — US auto manufacturers post-World War II and hypergrowth “unicorn” companies post-financial crisis — have shaped the world we live in today.

-Post-pandemic, we expect a new generation of leaders will emerge, operating by the rules of a new non-linear S-curve, where innovation timelines compress and ideation, prototyping, piloting and commercialization happen on parallel tracks.
-Examples of companies already experimenting with the new S-curve include a household appliance maker developing and commercializing a new ventilator in 30 days, distillers shifting from making spirits to making hand sanitizer, and pharmaceutical companies going directly from COVID-19 vaccine research to human clinical trials.
+Now, a new generation of leaders is emerging, operating by the rules of a new non-linear S-curve, where innovation timelines compress and ideation, prototyping, piloting and commercialization happen on parallel tracks.
+Examples of companies who experimented early with the new S-curve include a household appliance maker developing and commercializing a new ventilator in 30 days, distillers shifting from making spirits to making hand sanitizer, and pharmaceutical companies going directly from COVID-19 vaccine research to human clinical trials.
 Innovating at scale along this new growth trajectory requires companies reinvent their operations to be data-driven, support hyper personalization, rapidly orchestrate ecosystems of value and address the reshaping of globalization.

 To innovate at scale, companies will have to reinvent their operations to be data-driven, support hyper personalization, rapidly orchestrate ecosystems of value and address the reshaping of globalization.

-For transformative leaders, the pandemic will serve as the great accelerator to long-term value creation
+For transformative leaders, the pandemic is a significant accelerator to long-term value creation

 If there is anything this pandemic has taught us, it’s how important humans are to businesses and the economy.
 Without humans, everything comes to a grinding halt.
 It’s why long-term value performance increasingly needs to be predicated beyond the financials to incorporate the human factors — customers, employees, society.